-Score explanation: In spring 2022, the elective "Health and Climate" was offered.
+Score explanation: In Spring and Fall 2022, the elective "Health and Climate" was offered.
 Only one student registered for the elective, and it therefore did not take place.
-Student groups such as Global and Urban Health Scholars have hosted climate-specific lectures, including a 2 hour three-part speaker series hosted by the NH Healthcare Workers for Climate Action, which addressed zones of habitation for infectious disease, resource insecurity, and extreme weather events.

 An opportunity for improvement in this area would be to remove the restriction placed on students during elective selection.
 Currently, students are only able to sign up for one elective.
 When faced with the decision between developing clinical skills in electives such as Ultrasound Basics vs learning about planetary health, students often choose the former.
 Allowing multiple enrollments would enable students to more holistically pursue their interests.